 Stories matter now more than ever.
 Content is everywhere and the digital age has made everything much more competitive.
 If the website’s content is not engaging, it can be difficult for readers to understand the benefits or know what they do next.

 When planning website content for every page, consider the story you want to tell, the goals you want to accomplish, and most importantly, who your target audience is.
 Every user has a problem and motivation for considering your service or product.
 Engage that user’s needs, problems, and motivations to create more effective pages.
+Here’s how to structure web content as a story.

 Simple web page storytelling can be as simple as: